 Fax is the short form of Facsimile.
 A modern device is used for transmitting various written papers like diagrams, drawings, sketches, letters, circulars, articles, etc.

 It is an improved electronic version of the tale fax machine.
-It is one of the latest device for sending written information and message from one place to another when both the places have the fax machines.
+It is one of the latest devices for sending written information and message from one place to another when both places have fax machines.

-Now it is the quickest form of communicating message in the written form.
+Now it is the quickest form of communicating a message in the written form.
 Messages can also be sent to foreign countries through ISD.
-In current time, telegrams are sometimes sent through fax machines.
+In current times, telegrams are sometimes sent through fax machines.

 In this digital form, the data is exchanged as electrical signals through the telephone.
-The receiving fax machine reconverts the coded image and prints a paper copy or the document.
+The receiving fax machine reconverts the coded image and prints a paper copy of the document.

 Almost all modems are capable of sending and receiving fax data.
 Fax software generates fax signals directly from disk files or the screen.
-Faxing a message on-line works well if the recipient wants only to read the message.
+Faxing a message online works well if the recipient wants only to read the message.

 Advantages of Fax

-- Accuracy of Information: It helps to send written information to any place within or outside the country accurately.
+2. Accuracy of Information: It helps to send written information to any place within or outside the country accurately.

-- Confirmation of Receiving: Fax provides confirmation for the data or information received by the user.
+5. Confirmation of Receiving: Fax provides confirmation for the data or information received by the user.